 Players on a 40-man roster are given three Minor League "options."
 An option allows that player to be sent to the Minor Leagues ("optioned") without first being subjected to waivers.
 When a player is optioned to the Minors for a span of more than 20 days, he loses an option.
 Players who are optioned to the Minors are removed from a team's active 25-man roster but remain on the 40-man roster.

-Example: The Mariners optioned right-hander Dan Altavilla to Triple-A Tacoma on May 11, 2017.
+For example, the Mariners optioned right-hander Dan Altavilla to Triple-A Tacoma on May 11, 2017.
 Altavilla would normally have been ineligible to return to the Major League roster until May 21, but he was recalled three days later, on May 14, when the Mariners placed right-hander Ryan Weber on the 10-day injured list.

 An option applies to an entire season, meaning that a player can be sent to the Minors and recalled to the Majors any number of times over the course of a season while only losing one option.
 If he is again optioned to the Minors for 20 or more days in the following season, he would lose his second option and can once again be optioned to the Minors and recalled any number of times that year.
 The same is true of a player's third option year.

 When a player is out of Minor League options, however, it becomes a trickier matter for his club.
 Out-of-options players are more likely to make a club out of Spring Training, because that player must first be removed from the 40-man roster and exposed to outright waivers before he can be sent outright to a Minor League affiliate.
 Knowing that they stand a large risk of losing that player, clubs will sometimes carry an out-of-options player early in the year even if that player was outperformed by someone with remaining Minor League options during Spring Training.

 If a player misses an entire option year due to injury or expends his third option year before he has completed five professional seasons (Major Leagues and Minor Leagues included), he can receive a fourth option year.